String Instruction At Mo's Fullerton Music

 I have been Director of Music at St. Joachim Catholic Church in Costa Mesa CA since 1990.
 There I direct 4 choirs and manage music for weddings, funerals and masses/liturgies of all sorts.
 The majority of my energies are poured into the 10:00am and 5:00pm English masses each Sunday as well as the 12:00 Spanish Choir.

 I also teach Music Appreciation to grades K-5 for St. Joachim School.
-Through the years I have served under 4 pastors and 4 school principals.
+Through the years I have served under 6 pastors and 7 school principals.

 I play most Stringed and percussion instruments and sing tolerably well.
 To that end I spend two afternoons per week offering private lessons at Fullerton Music on every stringed instrument ranging from violin/viola/cello to banjo, and mandolin, and even straying further off the beaten path to the Andean Charango and the Chinese Er-hu.

 Before moving to Southern California I was raised in Colorado Springs Colorado with my 8 brothers and sisters.
-I graduated from William J Palmer High School in 1979 where I participated in marching band to jazz band, and earned a spot in the '79 edition of "Who's Who In Music".
+I graduated from William J Palmer High School in 1979 where I participated in marching band, jazz band, and earned a spot in the '79 edition of "Who's Who In Music".
 I went on to earn a 2-year degree in broadcasting as a back-up in case things did not work out in music.
 I soon discovered that both fields were brutally competitive and poured all of my energy into music.

 Most of my education from this point was private as I studied violin for several years, first with Prescilla Paeche, and then with Don Robinson (Concert Master of the Colorado Springs Symphony) I also took several years of vocal, ear training and composition with Bob Crowder (Colorado Springs Children's Chorale) Growing up I had a big thirst for musical knowledge but not a lot of money to obtain it.
 My general approach was to make appointments with a variety of great musicians who would spend time with me either pro-bono or cheaply.
 I would regularly approach a performer after a show and schedule time with them.
 At age 11 I would take a bus trip accross town to meet with a contact, all on my own dime earned doing odd jobs to support my musical thirst.
 I can't enumerate how many times this happened for free/really cheap and the cumulative conglomerate of tips, hints, habits and overall knowledge gained from this approach touches everything I write and everything I play.
-I found that really great musicians are generally quite generous with their time when someone who approaches them for knowledge is serious about learning.
-(And, perhaps a bit on the desperate side financially!)
+I found that really great musicians are often quite generous with their time when someone who approaches them for knowledge is serious about learning.
+(And, perhaps a bit on the financially desperate side!)

 During all of this time I continued performing with Catholic choirs in and around Colorado Springs including Mount St. Francis, Holy Trinity and St. Mary's Cathedral.
 I also maintained my passion for all kinds of roots music playing Celtic, Western Swing, Bluegrass, and Romani (Gypsy) music in a number of small bands.
 I spent most of the early 80s as a pit musician for the Iron Springs Chateau in Manitou Springs which afforded me the opportunity to play all of the instruments I could muster every night.
 The late 80s were spent in an excellent cover-band called 'Shrink-to-Fit' which played an incredible variety of Country, Blugrass, and Folk music with a heavy emphasis on vocal harmonies.